eLearning

 eLearning supports student success through a commitment to the development and design of quality online learning and teaching environments.

-eLearning provides campus-wide training and support for Canvas, BTC's online Learning Management System (LMS), as well as for other instructional technologies, such as Panopto and Big Blue Button.
+eLearning provides campus-wide training and support for Canvas, BTC's online Learning Management System (LMS), as well as for other instructional technologies, such as Panopto for lecture capture and recordings, and Ally, BTC's accessibility checker.

 Jump to back to Sections List